kolkhis/tech-notes/python/misc.md

 # Copy the current directory into the container at the WORKDIR
 COPY . .

-# Install dependencies
+# Install dependencies (expects a requirements.txt file in the current directory)
 RUN pip install --no-cache-dir -r requirements.txt

-# Make port 80 available to the world, for web apps
+# Make port 80 available to the world (for web apps)
 EXPOSE 80

 # Set environment variables